codelittinc/engineering-hiring/README.md

 ## 3. Knowledge verification interview

 The exercise gave you some insight of what kind of decisions they take, now it is time to confirm what they may know that is interesting to you.
 Before you jump into this interview, please grab the stack's specific questions and the generic ones.
-You will find a list with the ones we have >>>>here<<<, if you can't find exercises for the stack you need, please talk to your manager.
+You will find a list with the ones we have [here](https://github.com/codelittinc/engineering-hiring/tree/master/questions), if you can't find exercises for the stack you need, please talk to your manager.

 ### Interview flow example